PEDRITO MARTINEZ, YOSVANY TERRY, MANUEL VALERA AND FRIENDS

-Day 2 of the 92nd Street Y’s Latin on Lex series celebrated, “a snapshot of a musical movement that could only have taken place in New York City,” says Artistic Director, Brian Lynch.
+Day 2 of the 92nd Street Y’s Latin on Lex series celebrated, “a snapshot of a musical movement that could only have taken place in New York City,” said Artistic Director, Brian Lynch.

-The event featured Grammy nominees, Yosvany Terry, Pedro “Pedrito” Martinez and Manuel Valera, who among others made the pilgrimage to New York, remained, and enriched the musical life of the Jazz Mecca as performers, composers and bandleaders.
+The event featured Grammy nominees, Yosvany Terry, Pedro “Pedrito” Martinez, and Manuel Valera, who made the pilgrimage from Cuba to New York, remained, and enriched the musical life of the Jazz Mecca as performers, composers, and bandleaders.

 The repertoire included nine original compositions: Dance the Way You Want To; Noticiero; Story Teller; Keep Talking; Aw Shucks; La Gloria Eres Tu; Harlem Matinee; Summer Relief and Descargando.

-Kudos to the 92nd Street Y for giving the series a home and the Kaufmann Concert Hall for an earthy, organic audio experience.
-I look forward to Latin on Lex becoming a yearly event.
+Kudos to the 92nd Street Y for giving the series home, and the Kaufmann Concert Hall for an earthy, organic audio experience.

 Events at 92Y: 92Y.0rg